 The need for space professionals is becoming more critical in both industry and the military.
 Employment opportunities are expected to be strong for disciplines both technical and operational in nature.
 As society moves toward a “wireless world,” the technologies of choice will be more based in space simply due to the fact that the footprint of the space-based tools will provide the best and cheapest “scalable” product.
 Virtually every aspect of our day-to-day lives is impacted, influenced, or dependent upon space-based capabilities.
 Examples are found in the form of telecommunications, navigation satellites, earth observations satellites, and space-based components providing solar weather, scientific investigations, and hazards detection, to name just a few.
 Governments will continue to be strong advocates, operators, and users of space technology and will continue to either hire directly or, more likely, contract for services resulting in strong demand for qualified space professionals.

-To identify what education or training is typical for careers within the space studies field, use the O*Net hyperlinks below and click on “Job Zone.”
+To identify what education or training is typical for careers within the electrical engineering field, use the O*Net hyperlinks below and click on “Job Zone.”

 Gaining real-life experience is an ideal way to start a new career.
 Use the sample list of organizations that offer internships for both graduate and undergraduate space studies students below: